redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-1" class="font-mono">Figuring it out</span>

-We've written our own router for Redwood, and we need to make sure it is competitive with existing routers in the React ecosystem (React Router, Reach Router).
+We've written our own router for Redwood, and we need to make sure it is competitive with existing routers in the React ecosystem (e.g. React Router, Reach Router).
 We've taken a stance on desiring a flat routing scheme (vs a nested one) and this currently comes with some performance downsides that need to be addressed.

 [Router • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/11)